audreyt/react-basic-tabs/README.md

  * titleStyle: Object - style to be applied to tab titles
  * defaultStyle: Object - style to be applied to every tab in the tabpanel.
+ * hiddenStyle: Object - style to be applied to hidden tabs in the tabpanel.
+If you specify this, make sure you include display: 'none'

 For tab titles, the children of the TabPanel are expected to have have either a **title** property, or a **tabTitle** property (the tabTitle property has higher priority, and will be used if specified as s truthy value).